 What is the value of music enrichment in senior care?

-Music can be therapeutic for everyone, and can be particularly beneficial for people with memory loss.
+Music can be therapeutic for everyone and particularly beneficial with older adults.
 Some of the benefits of engaging with music every day include:

 - Relief from anxiety and depression